mucsci-students/2022fa-475-QuiverOfFear/README.md

 A 2D Metroidvania featuring a young and timid archer named Quiver.
 Follow his adventures through sprawling forests and gaping caverns (WIP) as he proves his courage once and for all!

+## Controls
+- WASD Movement
+- Left Click to shoot an arrow
+- Right Click to use your grappling gun
+- Escape to Pause the game

 ## Downloading
 ### Windows